HeDevedUp/estate_tar/README.md

- # CHIsu - A Talent and Brand Management Agency.
+ # CHIsu - A Brand Management Agency.

-This project's major objective was to showcase the agency's next generation of singers, models, athletes, and digital entrepreneurs and celebrate its success in the entertainment industry.
+This project's major objective was to showcase the agency's next generation of see its success in the entertainment industry.
 ## Table of contents

 - [Overview](#overview)